 Clearly dealing with "unicode" seems to be the problem.

-#3 Updated by Rhenriques Henriques almost 6 years ago
+#3 Updated by Rhenriques Henriques over 6 years ago

 Another strange bug, that probably should be a new issue, is that the GRASS, SAGA and ORFEO modules, when a function is opened after an application startup, says that the module is not installed (see before image attached).
 If we go to the processing module options and disable and enable again the "Activation" button in each module, the functions become available (see after image attached).

-#5 Updated by Rhenriques Henriques almost 6 years ago
+#5 Updated by Rhenriques Henriques over 6 years ago

 Any idea how I can do that under MacOSX Mavericks?
 The only available version beyond 2.2 stable is compiled by Larry Shaffer (qgis.dakotacarto.com) and it is version 2.3.
 This version, according to Larry, does not include SAGA, ORFEO or any other module of the processing Add-in (only GDAL ones).

 My main interest is also to have work done, so it's important to have a stable and working version.
 If the errors could be patched in this version, by substituting faulty models, better.